 The major disadvantage of using a VPN is that you are trusting the server to safeguard your information, just because your connection to the server is encrypted doesn’t mean the provider isn’t logging data or worse engaging in data mining with your sensitive information.

-This concern is mostly an issue with consumer VPN apps particularly free applications for both desktop and mobile devices which will often weaken security more then they claim to improve.
+This concern is mostly an issue with consumer VPN apps particularly “free vpns” for both desktop and mobile devices which will often weaken security more then they claim to improve and may even perform other nasty actions like inject malware or ads into pages you visit.

 Differences between an access VPN or tunnel